Pilot, M3 participant Afif Najmi shares experience of playing the semi-pro game | Goal.com

 By his own admission, Afif does not get to train with the team often, but he explained that Melawati's training sessions, held around four times a week, are diligently attended by the team members despite their work commitments.

 "Luckily, most of my teammates can commit to training better than I can.
 Despite their non-football obligations, I can say that almost all of them can attend training sessions.
-They each get paid a training allowance as well as a monthly sum, unlike me, which I think is fair considering that my involvement with the team is fairly limited," stated the Shah Alam resident.
+They each get paid a training allowance as well as a monthly sum, unlike me, which I think is fair considering that my involvement with the team is fairly limited," stated the striker, whose 11 league goals last season helped Melawati to an eighth place finish.

 Being forced to occassionally put their day job ahead of their footballing commitment is among one of the things that separates the pros from the semi-pros.
 For a lot of them, the safety of a consistent pay comes first.